mllinares/pymds_dev/README.md

 Install
 -------
 Download the package and extract it in your working directory.
-If your install does not meet the following requirements, create a virtual environment and install the libraries.
+If your python install does not meet the following requirements, create a virtual environment and install the libraries.

 Requirements :
 - Python 3.10.9